PopovEvgeniy/blackice/readme.txt

 Thanks

-I want to say «Big thanks for technical consultation» to these people:
+I want to say «Big thanks for the technical consultation» to these people:

 BlackBird
 Astyanax